 Please include compiler version information in your bug report.
-This can be extracted using 'cc-V' on some machines, or, if you're using GCC, 'gcc-v'.
-Also, include the output from 'uname-a' and the MPFR version (the GMP version may be useful too).
-If you get a failure while running 'make' or 'make check', please include the 'config.log' file in your bug report.
+This can be extracted using 'cc -V' on some machines, or, if you're using GCC, 'gcc -v'.
+Also, include the output from 'uname -a' and the MPFR version (the GMP version may be useful too).
+If you get a failure while running 'make' or 'make check', please include the config.log file in your bug report, and in case of test failure, the tests/test-suite.log file too.